How old do I have to be to volunteer?

 - Junior Volunteers: 12 visits in 6 months, with a designated parent or guardian.

 - PAW Program: A minimum of 4 hours per month for 6 months’ time

 I can’t fit volunteering into my schedule right now but I would still like to support Heart of the Valley.
 How can I do this?

 I’m a part of a group who would like to volunteer together.
 Can we help out at Heart of the Valley?

 Sure can!
-Single days of service can be arranged for groups of 10 or more.
+Single days of service can be arranged for groups of 5 or more.
 Schedules dependent on availability and current needs.
-Contact the Volunteer and Education Manager for details by e-mailing firstname.lastname@example.org.
-Please provide information about your group and a general time frame for when you would like to complete your project.
+Complete the Group Volunteer Application to schedule your volunteer opportunity.

 My child really loves animals and we’d like to volunteer together at Heart of the Valley.
 How can we help?
 Can we work with dogs?

 Wonderful!
 Heart of the Valley values teaching compassionate animal care to the animal loving children of our community at a young age – they are also future pet owners!
 As with all new volunteers, Junior Volunteers age 6-15 years old must attend a New Volunteer Orientation – along with the designated parent or guardian who will be sharing in the volunteer experience.
 Junior Volunteers and their designated parents or guardians are welcome to join our Cat Cuddling Program.
 Currently there are no opportunities for Junior Volunteers to work with dogs.